Cliopsidae

 The Cliopsidae, common name sea angels, are a taxonomic family of small, free-swimming sea slugs, pelagic marine opisthobranch gastropod mollusks in the order Opisthobranchia.

 As is the case in all gymnosome pteropods, these sea angels lack a shell except during an early embryonic stage.

-The small lateral wing-like flaps (parapoda) are used in a slow swimming mode.
+The small lateral wing-like flaps (parapodia) are used in a slow swimming mode.
 The foot is reduced to three small median lobes.

 Genera and species

-Genera and species within the family Cliopsidae include:
+There are two monotypic genera recognised in the family Cliopsidae: